Jean-Francois-C/SAP-Security-Audit/README.md

 + Defense tips: Disable the CALL ‘SYSTEM’ command setting the profile parameter ‘rdisp/call_system’ to ‘0’.
 ```
 ```
-[Technique 2] Execute any OS commands on the server hosting the SAP application/instance using the transactions « SM69 + SM49 » or « SM69 + SM36 » or « SM69 + SM37 »
+[Privesc technique 2] Execute any OS commands on the server hosting the SAP application/instance using the transactions « SM69 + SM49 » or « SM69 + SM36 » or « SM69 + SM37 »
 > Go to SM69 (Maintain external OS commands)
 > Then create a new external command or edit an existing one
 > Then set and save the OS command that you want to run